 STAY HOME AS MUCH AS POSSIBLE!

-IF YOU NEED TO GO OUT, STAY AWAY FROM OTHERS WHO ARE SICK.
+IF YOU NEED TO GO OUT, WEAR A MASK, AND STAY AWAY FROM OTHERS WHO ARE SICK

-SEEK MEDICAL ATTENTION IF YOU ARE EXPERIENCING ANY OF ABOVE SYMPTOMS
+SEEK MEDICAL ATTENTION IF YOU ARE EXPERIENCING dry cough, fever, or shortness of breath.

-Click the "Contact" link below for updated information
+Click the "Contact" button below for updated CDC health regulations

 Ballroom, We Care